itsmefminsaf/landingpage/README.md

-# Landing Page for a computer parts selling shop..
+# Landing Page for a hotel named Prest